kagbodji/sessions.nvim/README.md

 a simple session manager plugin

-### Notice
-**I don't use Neovim regularly anymore.** I keep this plugin up because many people use it, and it is mostly easy to maintain.
-But I would appreciate someone to help me maintain it!
-Just let me know on the [issue thread](https://github.com/natecraddock/sessions.nvim/issues/3).

 ---

 Neovim (and Vim) support saving and loading of sessions (windows, tabs, buffers, etc), but the interface isn't the easiest to use.

-* `:mksession <file>` is required to save a session, and sessions are loaded with `nvim -S <file>` or `:source <file>`.
+- `:mksession <file>` is required to save a session, and sessions are loaded with `nvim -S <file>` or `:source <file>`.
 If the file already exists, a bang is required `mksession! <file>`.
 This is a bit tedious and annoying when you do it wrong the first time.
-* If the directories in the session filepath do not exist, `:mksession` will fail.
+- If the directories in the session filepath do not exist, `:mksession` will fail.
-* It is easy to forget saving a session.
+- It is easy to forget saving a session.

 sessions.nvim is a lightweight wrapper around `:mksession` that adds a small amount of pixie dust to make sessions management more simple and enjoyable.

-* The commands `:SessionsSave` and `:SessionsLoad` are used to save and load session files.
+- The commands `:SessionsSave` and `:SessionsLoad` are used to save and load session files.
-* Further changes to the session are automatically saved to the session file after saving or loading a session.
+- Further changes to the session are automatically saved to the session file after saving or loading a session.
-* Session files created with sessions.nvim are independent of the plugin;
+- Session files created with sessions.nvim are independent of the plugin;
-  loading with `nvim -S` or `:source` will *not* start autosaving.
+  loading with `nvim -S` or `:source` will _not_ start autosaving.
-* Intermediate directories are automatically created.
+- Intermediate directories are automatically created.
-* A default session filepath may be customized.
+- A default session filepath may be customized.

 sessions.nvim does not do anything automatically.
 Sessions will not be saved or loaded until a command or an API function is called.
 This is to keep the plugin